Bodies from crashed AirAsia plane arrive in Indonesian city

 "We are praying it is the plane so the evacuation can be done quickly," Hernanto said.

-Strong wind and waves hampered the search and with visibility at less than a kilometre (half a mile), the air operation was called off in the afternoon.
+Strong wind and waves hampered the search and with visibility at less than a kilometer (half a mile), the air operation was called off in the afternoon.

 He added that the plane's whereabouts had not yet been confirmed and so the search for it would continue.